 - Monitor the card status until it is successful.

 - Verify that your users can run a day 2 action on the deployed catalog item.

 Day 2 actions are changes that you can make to deployed catalog items.
 The deployment level actions might include Delete and Change Lease.
 Your vRealize Automation 7.5/7.6 instance runs the actions on the target system.
 Your project members must be entitled to run the actions.
 Review the information at the beginning of this article.

-- Click Deployments tab and locate you successfully deployed catalog item.
+- Select and locate your successfully deployed catalog item.

 - Click the Actions menu on the right.